-Kathy Lanese enters her 12th season coaching cross country and track at Case Western Reserve in 2012-13.
-She has led the Spartan cross country teams for the past 11 years and has served as an assistant for the track & field program for seven.
+The 2014-15 season will mark the 14th for Kathy Lanese as cross country and track coach at Case Western Reserve.
+She has led the Spartan cross country teams for the past 13 years and served as an assistant for the track & field program for seven.

 The longest tenured female coach at the university, Lanese was appointed for her second stint at CWRU on June 5, 2001.
 Until 2006, she also served as head coach for the women’s track & field team.

 Since her return to University Circle, Lanese has coached a total of 12 NCAA All-Americans in cross country and track.
 She guided Esther Erb, 2008 NCAA Champion in the women’s 10,000-meter run, and has led multiple distance runners and relay teams to school record-breaking performances.
 In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships, and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.

 During her career, Lanese has earned a multitude of coach of the year awards.
 She has been tabbed Ohio Track and Cross Country Coaches Association Coach of the Year seven times (most recently in 2013), USTFCCCA Great Lakes Region Coach of the Year once (2006) and head of the UAA Women’s Cross Country Coaching Staff of the Year twice (2006 and 2008).